After 1380 B.C.

 The city, instead of fighting a bloody battle, surrenders to Alexander the Great.

 Antiochus IV Epiphanes becomes King of the Seleucid Empire.
 He begins to force Greek culture into Judea and outlaws the Sabbath and circumcision.
 Antiochus also sacks Jerusalem and erects an altar to Zeus in the Second Temple.

 The Maccabean revolt against the Seleucids is started by a Jewish priest named Mattathias.

-The Maccabees, led by Mattathias' son Judas Maccabeus, captures Jerusalem and rededicates the temple.
+The Maccabees, led by Mattathias' son Judas Maccabeus, captures Jerusalem and dedicates the temple.

 The Roman Republic, led by Pompey, occupies Palestine.

-Julius Caesar appoints Antipater I the Idumaean to be procurator of Judea.
-Antipater is founder of the Herodian dynasty of rule that will last until 92 A.D.
+Julius Caesar appoints Antipater I to be procurator of Judea.
+Antipater is founder of the Herodian ruling dynasty that will last until 92 A.D.

 40 - 37

 Herod the Great is appointed King of Judea ("King of the Jews") by the Roman Senate.
-He is given an army and eventually conquers the ancient city of David.
+He is given an army and eventually conquers Judea and the city of Jerusalem.